 Keeping your account secure

-People often use common passwords or very short passwords that can be easy to guess - for example, some people continue to use the word "password" - this is a security nightmare that happens all too often.
+People often use common passwords or very short passwords to protect their accounts that can be easy to guess - for example, some people continue to use the word "password" - this is a security nightmare that happens all too often.
 The longer and more complex you make a password, the harder it is to crack and the more secure it is.
-By introducing numbers and a mix of lower and upper case characters, it becomes even harder to compromise.
+By introducing numbers and a mix of lower and upper case characters, it becomes even harder to compromise and offers a far greater level of protection.
 This doesn't mean to say you need a password that you can't remember; you can use one that forms a non-language word that is pronounceable; for example: Bogaloy4u2.

 Within an organisation, sometimes passwords can be passed between staff members - another big security threat.
 You should only provide your domain name account login details to those who really need to know and instruct them that it is highly confidential information not to be shared with anyone else for any reason.
 It's important to keep track of who has those details and if a staff member entrusted with your login information leaves your employ, immediately change the password.